Board of Directors & Trustees

 E.J.
 Kavounas is a Managing Partner and Founder at Miramac Capital, a Commercial Real Estate credit fund based in Los Angeles focused on bridge lending.
 He has over 17 years of finance experience including Managing Director in the Investment Banking Division of Credit Suisse where he worked for 11 years primarily in Real Estate and CMBS originations having closed $10 Billion in transactions.
 Prior to this he worked at Houlihan, Lokey, Howard and Zukin in Corporate Finance.
 He has also been a Strategy Consultant at PWC and worked in finance at The Walt Disney Company in real estate.
 Mr. Kavounas received his M.B.A. from The Wharton School of the University of Pennsylvania and a B.A. from Middlebury College where he graduated cum laude.
 After college, Mr. Kavounas spent a year as a volunteer teacher in Thailand with WorldTeach.

 Heather Lord is the SVP and Head of Strategy & Innovation at American Funds with Capital Group.
 She holds a PhD in applied statistics and psychology from Yale University and a bachelor’s degree in statistics from Cornell University.
 Heather moved to Los Angeles and joined Capital Group in 2016.
 Previously, she worked at Boston Consulting Group and Charles Schwab.
-Heather has also worked as a strategic consultant in Mayor Michael Bloomberg’s administration in New York City, focused on education issues.
-She currently serves on the boards of MindsMatter (college access), LA’s Best (after school enrichment), and Center for Children’s Initiatives (child development)
+She currently serves on the board of LA’s Best (after school enrichment).

 Julie Miller co-leads the Business Management and Family Office practice at HCVT LLP, which provides personalized family office, business management, and tax services.
 Prior to joining HCVT, Ms. Miller was a partner in the business management firm of Kaufman, Bernstein, Oberman, Tivoli & Miller, LLC.
 Ms. Miller began her career at Gelfand, Breslauer, Rennert and Feldman, CPAs.
 She graduated from UC Berkeley with a bachelor’s degree in business administration with an emphasis on accounting and finance.
 Ms. Miller is a Certified Public Accountant and a member of the American Institute of Certified Public Accountants and the California Society of Certified Public Accountants.
 Additionally, she serves on the boards of several non-profit organizations.
 Ms. Miller was President of Wilshire Boulevard Temple and was recently elected as a lifetime honorary trustee.
 She is also ending her tenure on the board and the executive board of Vista Del Mar.
 Ms. Miller has been a KIPP LA board member since June 2015, and she serves on the Finance Committee.
 Ms. Miller chairs HCVT’s Community Service Committee.

 Frank Reddick is a partner at Akin Gump Strauss Hauer & Feld and has more than 25 years of experience in mergers and acquisitions, corporate finance, and public company representations.
-Mr. Reddick is a Practice Manager of the firm’s corporate practice and serves on its Policy and Planning Committee and Management Committee.
-He is principally engaged in the practice of corporate and securities law, with a concentration on corporate finance, mergers and acquisitions, joint ventures, and other strategic alliances.
+Mr. Reddick is principally engaged in the practice of corporate and securities law, with a concentration on corporate finance, mergers and acquisitions, joint ventures, and other strategic alliances.
 He advises clients in a wide range of industries, including the media, entertainment, and gaming industries.
 Mr. Reddick received his BA with high honors and great distinction from California State University at San Jose in 1977 and his JD in 1980 from the University of California, Hastings College of the Law, where he was a member of Order of the Coif.
 He is a member of the California Bar.

 Luis Rodriguez is a native born Angeleno.
 At the age of two, his parents moved to Mexico.
 The Rodriguez family lived in Mexico for approximately nine years.
 Thereafter, they moved back to the city of Los Angeles where he attended local public schools.
 Luis is the first in his family to graduate from college, and first to attend law school.
-In 1989, he received his B.S. in Political Science from Santa Clara University.
+He received his B.S. in Political Science and Juris Doctor from Santa Clara University.
 Since 1994, Luis has been an attorney with the Office of the Los Angeles County Public Defender.
 He has tried numerous misdemeanor and felony cases.
 He has worked in the Juvenile Division where he fought in assuring that minors in need of special education, regional center assistance, and mental health services received these services.
 Additionally, he served as Special Counsel to then Public Defender, Michael P. Judge.
-As Special Counsel, he served as an advisor to and liaison of Mr. Judge.
 In 2013, Luis was sworn in as the 89th President of the State Bar of California.
 Luis is the first Latino and the first Public Defender President of the State Bar.
 Luis has taken leadership roles throughout the years as President of the L.A.
 County Mexican American Bar Assoc., President of the California La Raza Lawyers Assoc., and member of the California State Board of Education.
 Luis’ commitment to social justice can be traced back to his family and childhood.
-Both of his parents were Mexican immigrants.
-His father had a third-grade education and his mother a high school education.
-His family faced issues dealing with substance abuse and domestic violence along with the perils of being an immigrant family.
+Both of his parents were Mexican immigrants..
 Because of the obstacles that he faced and the support that he received from many, Luis committed himself to being a voice for those who have no voice.
 In 2014, Luis was honored by the California legal publication, the Daily Journal, as one of the Top 100 Attorneys in CA. He also received the Stanley Mosk Defender of Justice Award by the California Supreme Court’s Judicial Council.
-Currently, he sits on U.S. Senator Barbara Boxer’s Judicial Evaluation Committee for the Central District and also on the Executive Advisory Committee to U.C Irvine Law School Dean, Erwin Chemerinsky.
-Recently, he joined the Board for the California Bar Foundation.
-Luis and his wife have two school aged daughters.
+He sat on U.S. Senator Barbara Boxer’s Judicial Evaluation Committee for the Central District and also on the Executive Advisory Committee to U.C Irvine Law School Dean, Erwin Chemerinsky.

 Norma Parraz is the Founder and CEO of EduconX, LLC.
 Ms. Parraz is a social entrepreneur with over 25 years experience representing business, government, and non-profit sectors.
 Her track record includes accelerating multicultural business initiatives locally and nationally through an ever-expanding network and strategic partnerships.
 Most recently, Ms. Parraz launched innovative Education Technology initiatives connecting home and school via mobile applications to support student success.
 These Tech tools foster stronger communication by offering multi-language options for end-users.
 Ms. Parraz past professional experience includes, legislative and public policy work in the nation’s capital followed by a presidential appointment under the Clinton Administration.
 She is a graduate of the University of Arizona and a Ford Foundation Public Policy Fellow.
 Her current community engagements include: serving on the Phoenix Police Community Advisory Board, the Phoenix Film Foundation Board, the Latino Donor Collaborative Advisory Council, and the Dominguez Dream Foundation.